NANANA28/masterthesis-asr-llm-postcorrection/README.md

-**ASR Error Correction Using Large Language Models under the 1-best Hypothesis Setting**
+# Master Thesis: ASR Error Correction Using Large Language Models under the 1-best Hypothesis Setting

 This repository contains the code, prompts, and metadata used in the master's thesis:
 ## Overview